Lounging Around in Indonesia

 Special features: Small, cramped, overcrowded with toilets in poor condition, very little food or drinks, smelly and old.

-2. ET Says:
+2. ET says:

 I would advise to use the executive lounges at Sukarno-Hatta, Jakarta, especially on Fridays.
 Sometimes the waiting rooms at the gates are magically turned into prayer rooms and foreigners, in particular the bule variety, are gently pressed to go wait elsewhere.

-3. Ross McKay Ross Says:
+3. Ross says:

 Never use them myself.
 If I have something to read, I’m content to wait with the motley, but what I object to is the rip-off shop-keepers.